sireliah/dragit/README.md

 - re-enable the Bluetooth

 ## Done
+- TransferCommand::Accept should specify which file should be accepted
 - add sender side progress bar
 - fix the inbound memory issue
 - add logging